Mercerenies/a-turtles-troll/README.md

 * Decreased the rate of bats turning into chickens as a lag-prevention measure
 * Slabs slow the player down
+* Torches and lanterns break if you look at them

 # Version 1.1